roxanahickey/adolescent/02-hclust-pcoa.md

 Finally, we look at the cluster assignments for all samples from each subject at each visit.

 ## Figure 3.
 Hierarchical cluster assignment over time within individual participants.
 Each panel shows the hierarchical cluster assignment (same as in Figure 1) of vaginal microbiota samples from an individual girl (circles) and her mother (triangles), when applicable.
 The x-axis indicates the clinical visit at which each sample was collected (visits occurred approximately every three months).
 Open circles signify premenarcheal status, and filled circles signify postmenarcheal status in girls.
-The menarcheal status was not recorded for subject 133 at visit 6, indicated by an open circle with crosshatch.
+The menarcheal status was not recorded for subject 133 at visit 6, indicated by an open circle with cross.

 ![plot of chunk fig-3-hclust-over-time](./02-hclust-pcoa_files/figure-html/fig-3-hclust-over-time.png)